jordanorelli/moon/WHY.md

 Historically, I have always used json as the configuration format for Go projects.
 I've found this to be the best option.
 It's in the standard library, so it doesn't add any dependencies to your project.
-Everyone can understand it, and those that don't pick it up very quickly.
+For small configurations, json is very easy for a human to write.
 It's a nearly ideal format, inasmuch as it doesn't litter itself with spurious information, it's relatively compact, and it's a familiar set of non-word characters that everyone can grok.
 The parsing API is also quite nice, and the json package in the standard library is extremely easy to use.
 As far as programming the host application, json works very well.